fangli-DX3906/PySVAR/README.md

 The future versions will include:

 * optimization-based identifications and identification through heteroscedasticity.

 * historical decomposition and various visualizations.

 * Bayesian method.

 <u>Jan 2024 update</u>: Support for parallel computing has been implemented for sign restrictions, resulting in a 50% speed increase.

+<u>May 2024 update</u>: Support for optimization based identiifcation method.